FIFA World Cup 2026

 The controversial pick in the attacking regard will remain that Australia-born Lyndon Dykes has again been selected by Clarke.
 Admittedly, the former Queens Park Rangers man did finish the season reasonably well at Charlton Athletic.
 Their other attackers feature Torino’s Che Adams, Hearts man Lawrence Shankland and key Ipswich Town forward George Hirst.

-The big names for the Scots come further back in their side, though, and particularly in the middle of the park with Napoli midfielder Scott McTominay and Aston Villa captain John McGinn the stars alongside the likes of Ryan Christie, Lewis Ferguson and Billy Gilmour.
+The big names for the Scots come further back in their side, though, and particularly in the middle of the park with Napoli midfielder Scott McTominay and Aston Villa captain John McGinn the stars alongside the likes of Ryan Christie and Lewis Ferguson.

 Andrew Robertson, set to depart Liverpool this summer, remains the skipper with a familiar feeling defensive setup, albeit now with Wrexham centre-back Dom Hyam in the mix.
 43-year-old 83-cap Craig Gordon is again in the squad and he has a good chance of being the first-choice, too, ahead of Angus Gunn and Liam Kelly.